 In Pilates, to date, Belinda’s focus has been on mat work, and she is currently training towards teaching on Pilates Studio Equipment.
 She runs several group classes in West Berkshire and teaches on 1:1 basis as well.

 Teaching correct alignment and movement, seeing clients getting stronger with more stability, improved flexibility and mobility inspires Belinda in her work, as optimal posture often leads to reduced discomfort and pain levels.

 The Pilates method is very complimentary to the Sports Massage Therapy and provides another level of rehabilitative body work and self-management which is very positive and empowering for the client.

 Sports Massage Therapy is mostly based on traditional Swedish Massage techniques; however, it doesn’t usually follow a specific routine, but a ‘treat as you find’ method which Belinda finds very intuitive and effective.
 While working, listening to client’s feedback helps her further to ascertain which of the several massage and stretching techniques to use, as well as any trigger point work needed, often followed by rehabilitation exercises for best management.

 Belinda continues adding more specialist therapy methods to her training with the London School of Sports Massage Therapy, and over the years has introduced Myofascial Release into her treatments having studied with Steven Goldstein (Fascial Therapy Institute Australia) and Tom Myers (Anatomy Trains and Fascial Release).

 Myofascial Release is a gentler treatment; however, it is extremely powerful as it works more three dimensionally.

 Anatomy Trains and Fascial Release has also influenced how Belinda teaches Pilates.

-Body Control Pilates, Sports Massage, Myofascial Release (dip LSSM)
+Belinda specialises in body Control Pilates, Sports Massage, Myofascial Release (dip LSSM)